 While the Access Trust™ provides divorce protection for the beneficiary, it offers no protection from judgment creditors, a bankruptcy trustee, or the IRS or other taxing authorities.
 To get this level of protection, our Riverside estate planning firm offers the option of a Sentry Trust™.
 The Sentry Trust™ can be invested to benefit a child or other beneficiary with creditor problems without the fear that the trust principal will be subject to attachment by the creditor.
 The Sentry Trust™ is popular with our estate planning clients who desire asset protection for children in occupations with a high risk for being sued for malpractice (such as doctors, surgeons, attorneys, real estate developers, architects and small business owners).
 It is also used by clients with children with financial problems (large debt, past due spousal support, potential bankruptcy, or trouble with the IRS and other taxing authorities).
 Finally, the Sentry Trust™ can also be used by estate planning clients to rein in beneficiaries who cannot control their spending habits or with an uncontrollable addiction.
 Our Riverside estate planning law firm can also design a Sentry Trust™ to encourage beneficiaries to behave in a certain manner, such as providing a monetary incentive to graduate from college or assisting with the down payment for the purchase of a first residence.

-Asset Protection for Professionals, Business Owners and Real Estate Investors
+Asset Protection for Professionals, Business Owners, and Real Estate Investors

-Doctors, dentists, lawyers, architects and other professionals, and entrepreneurs such as business owners and real estate developers are at high risk of being sued for negligence or malpractice.
-Business owners and real investors are often the target of lawsuits relating to breach of contract or injuries suffered on the job or while on the owner’s property.
-There are many asset protection planning strategies available to protect assets, some relatively easy and simple to implement and others much more complicated and costly – these asset protection strategies can be put in place before being sued to protect the assets of professionals, business owners and real estate investors.
-These estate planning strategies range from incorporation and creation of Limited Liability Companies, family limited partnerships and other business entities to the factoring of business receivables.
+Doctors, dentists, lawyers, architects, and other professionals, and entrepreneurs such as business owners and real estate developers are at high risk of being sued for negligence or malpractice.
+Business owners and real investors are often the targets of lawsuits relating to breach of contract or injuries suffered on the job or while on the owner’s property.
+There are many asset protection planning strategies available to protect assets, some relatively easy and simple to implement and others much more complicated and costly – these asset protection strategies can be put in place before being sued to protect the assets of professionals, business owners, and real estate investors.
+These estate planning strategies range from incorporation and creation of Limited Liability Companies, family limited partnerships, and other business entities to the factoring of business receivables.
 Asset protection can also be achieved through the use of qualified personal residence trusts, domestic asset protection trusts, foreign asset protection trusts and other irrevocable trust options.
 Assets can be sold to an Intentionally Defective Grantor Trust to achieve estate tax savings and asset protection for future generations.
-If you are a professional, business owner or real estate investor interested in learning more about these planning strategies, call our Riverside office to schedule a consultation.
+If you are a professional, business owner, or real estate investor interested in learning more about these planning strategies, call our Riverside office to schedule a consultation.

 Coordination of Asset Protection Planning With Estate Planning